mbhynes/fzf-gcloud/README.md

 ### Usage
 - The widget is by default bound to the keybinding `CTRL-P` (`'^P'`)
-- You can alter this by changing the `bindkey` line in the `.fzf-gcloud.zsh` file (or whatever you named it), as noted below:
+- You can alter this by changing the `bindkey` line in the `.fzf-gcloud.plugin.zsh` or `~/.antigen/bundles/mbhynes/fzf-gcloud-main/fzf-gcloud.plugin.zsh` (or wherever you've placed it in your system), as noted below:

 ```zsh
 fzf-gcloud-widget() {
   # ==========================================================================